-Four paraffin baths are located at the top rear of the instrument accessed by two paraffin bath lids ( $\rightarrow$ Fig. 18-1).
+Four paraffin baths are located at the top rear of the instrument accessed by two paraffin bath lids $(\rightarrow \text{Fig. 18-1})$ .
 Each bath acts independently, holding enough paraffin to fill a retort.
-Although paraffin does not move between the paraffin baths, they are connected for air flow and so always have the same pressure.

 Use the paraffin bath lid handles to open the paraffin bath lids.
 Be careful when opening the paraffin bath lids.
 If needed, rotate the display to give easy access to the paraffin bath ( $\rightarrow$ Fig. 23).
 Always use the paraffin bath handles to close the lids, ensuring the lids are properly latched.